 Through our own environmental campaigns, we have witnessed the power of film to transform audiences into activists.
 We created the Media Grants Program to support grassroots groups that also use film as a form of activism.
 Today, this program specifically funds organizations that use media as a tool tightly linked to direct-action campaigns.

-Through this program, we fund projects that use media as a strategic tool to advance a campaign that is in line with our general grants program guidelines.
+Through this program, we fund projects that use media as a strategic tool to advance a campaign that is in line with our Grants Program general guidelines.
 The project must outline how using a specific type of media is the most appropriate avenue to advance a call to action for a targeted audience, and how it fits into the overall strategy of the campaign efforts.

-Your proposal will be reviewed by an employee grants council based at our company headquarters and made up of staff with a strong media background.
+All proposals are reviewed by an employee grants council based at our company headquarters and made up of staff with a strong media background.

 For additional questions related to what is in line with the Patagonia Media Grants Program, please refer to the Patagonia Grants Program general guidelines.
-All general program guidelines are applicable to the Media Grants program.
+All general program guidelines are applicable to the Media Grants Program.